DerGuru/The-Resonant/Chapters/03-Part3-11-That_s_not_a_bad_ending.md

 *I don't know.
 But it's the ethical choice.
 The compassionate choice.
 The choice that honors who we've become.*

-**And if it kills us?**
+*And if it kills us?*

 *Then we die having tried to prevent greater harm.
 That's not a bad ending.*

-**I'd prefer not dying at all.**
+*I'd prefer not dying at all.*

 *So would I. But some things matter more than survival.*

 Jason held Lina tighter.
 Felt her breath against his chest.
 Memorized this moment in case it was one of the last normal ones they had.

-Tomorrow, they'd perform a ritual that might heal Elyra or destabilize Jason.

-The day after, they'd confront an entity that had killed seven people.

-But tonight, they had this.
-Each other.
-Safety.
-Choice.

-And that would have to be enough.
+Tomorrow, they'd face RP-0.
+Offer it choice, boundaries, partnership.

+It would probably refuse.

+But the offer mattered anyway.

-One peaceful moment at a time.
+One peaceful moment before the storm.